rainbow-me/rainbow/README.md

 1. Clone the GitHub repository to your machine.

-2. Run `npm install` to get all of the packages required.
+2. Run `yarn` to get all of the packages required.

 3. Run `./node_modules/.bin/rn-nodeify --install "crypto" --hack`